pavanpagan/node_postgresql_asyncawiat_crud/README.md

 ---There is kotmaster.sql database file------------------------------------------------------------------------------------------------------------------
 To import that to your postgresql

-* First Create database with name "kot master"
+* First Create database with name "kotmaster"

 * cmd is ----- psql -d kotmaster -f /Your_file_path/kotmaster.sql
 1.npm install